rainbowdashlabs/chojodev/docs/blog/posts/gradle_minecraft_basic_and_advanced.md

 === "As implementation"

-    The `implementation` imports are dependencies that are not part of the paper, and therefore need to get into your plugin somehow.
+    The `implementation` imports are dependencies that are not part Paper, and therefore need to get into your plugin somehow.
     This will not work now, but we will fix this in a later step.

 === "As compileOnly"

     The `compileOnly` imports are dependencies that we only need to build our project, but are either not needed to run it, or are provided in some other way.
-    In most cases, paper will be your only compileOnly dependency.
+    In most cases, Paper will be your only compileOnly dependency.

 ### Tasks section